nus-cs2103-AY2324S1/ip/docs/README.md

 Example: `find EXCO` returns all entries with the substring "EXCO" in their task description.

+![Screenshot of the the user using the find command to find all tasks with a given substring](https://seraphimstreets.github.io/ip/findCommand.png)

 ### Setting a task's priority: `priority`
 Set a task's priority as either high (1) or normal (0).
 If it is set to high, the task will be marked with a `[Priority:High]` box when listed, otherwise, it will